Julien-R44/adonis-packages/README.md

 #### Launch the website

-In order to run the website locally, you need to :
+In order to run the website locally, you need to:

 - Install dependencies using `pnpm install`
 - Compile the package database using `node ace build:packages`
 - Create your `.env` file using the `.env.example` file.
-You can ignore `GITHUB_TOKEN`.if too lazy to create one.
+Use `node ace generate:key` to generate a new key and, not mandatory, use `gh auth token` to generate a new Github token.
 - Start the dev server using `node ace serve --watch`

-Then you can visit the website at `http://localhost:3333`
+Then you can visit the website at [http://localhost:3333](http://localhost:3333)